 At 09:19:30, when the flight was controlled by Tehran ACC, the crew contacted Yasouj information for weather conditions.
 Yasouj information answered FEW CB 3300, scattered 4000, overcast 9000.
+So overcast 9 000 ft corresponds to 15 000 ft QNH because Yasouj is located at 6000 ft altitude from sea level.

-While Passing OBTUX, the aircraft was cruising at FL210 on W144 airway, with autopilot engaged.
+While passing OBTUX, the aircraft was cruising at FL210 on W144 airway, with autopilot engaged.
 The aircraft was cleared to descend to FL170 and handed over to Yasouj tower.
-As soon as reporting 15000 ft ceiling of the clouds to the crew, they initiated descend by selecting FL150 while passing FL193.
-The CVR did not confirm neither reading descend check list nor call out of flight level by the cockpit crew.
+As soon as reporting 15000 ft (MSL) ceiling of the clouds to the crew, they initiated descend by selecting FL150 while passing FL193.
+The CVR confirmed neither reading descent checklist nor call out of flight level by the cockpit crew and No information about the transfer of aircraft control was found in CVR communications.
 The principle of CRM was ignored at this time.
-During the descent, passing FL156 the airframe de-icing system was selected for 2 minutes and 26s and then turn off at altitude15, 000 ft.
-The recorded vertical acceleration in FDR shape was consistent with turbulence conditions before 15,000 ft.
+During the descent, passing FL156 the airframe de-icing system was selected for 2 minutes and 26s and then turned off at altitude15, 000 ft.
+The recorded vertical acceleration in FDR shape was consistent with turbulent conditions before 15,000 ft.

-Before reaching Altitude 15000ft, the altimeter setting was changed to QNH 1021.
+Before reaching altitude 15000ft, the altimeter setting was changed to QNH 1021.
 The aircraft leveled at 15,000 ft.
-During one minute, the IAS was around 200 kt with engine power levers retarded to minimum flight idle (engine torque around 10%) and aircraft pitch down attitude, mainly around -5° .
-Such an airplane behavior during an altitude hold (pitch down, no power requested and stable speed) was consistent with an airplane flying in updraft wind.
+During one minute, the IAS was around 200 kt with engine power levers retarded to minimum flight idle (engine torque around 10%) and aircraft pitch down attitude, mainly around -5°.
+Such an aircraft behavior during an altitude hold (pitch down, no power requested and stable speed) was consistent with an aircraft flying in updraft wind.

-From 09:29:28 to 09:30:45, the vertical wind direction changed.
-It gradually moved from an updraft wind to a downdraft wind.
-The aircraft pitch started to increase and the IAS decreased, drag increased accordingly.
-Then power levers were progressively pushed towards the notch, with engine torque increasing.
-Based on CVR, the pilot told "wow" which might be due to understanding low speed and focused on putting off a system which leaded to warning prevention.
-They might refer to AoA after disconnecting LEV II anti-ice system.
+From 09:29:28 to 09:30:45, due to the vertical wind change, the autopilot adapted the pitch angle of the aircraft to maintain the target altitude (altitude hold mode engaged) and the pitch values increased gradually so the IAS decreased, drag increased accordingly.
+As the engine requested power was progressively pushed but not set enough to the pitch change relatively, the

+IAS values decreased.
+Based on CVR, the pilot told "why" which might be due to understanding low speed and focused on putting off a system which led to warning prevention.
+They might have referred to AoA after disconnecting LEV II anti-ice system.
+The pilot did not see relative information based on his assumption.

-Figure No; 22 Up & Down draft for flight prepared by ATR
+Figure No. 21 Up & Down draft for flight prepared by ATR

-At 09:30:44, 25s after the power levers were set to the notch, the IAS reached 129 kt (the minimum low bank manoeuver speed in normal conditions for the given aircraft weight (VmLBO) was 132 kt), the pitch attitude was around $+15^{\circ}$, both engine torque were at 67%.
-The aircraft then started to descend towards the new selected altitude of 14,000 ft and began to descend.
+At 09:30:44, 25s after the power levers were set to the notch, the IAS reached 129 kt (the minimum low bank manoeuver speed in normal conditions for the given aircraft weight (VmLBO) was 132 kt), the pitch attitude was around +15°, both engine torques were at 67%.
+The aircraft then started to descend towards the new selected altitude of 14,000 ft.

-At 09:31:14, the IAS reached a minimum of 118 kt.
-The angle of attack of the aircraft increased and One second after the stall warning threshold was reached; triggering the stick shaker quit immediately follows by stick pusher activation.
-Due to stick pusher activation, the pitch attitude decreased.
-Due to the stall warning, the AP disengaged .the aileron went to position where the hinge moment were balanced.
-That position induced a limited roll rate to the left until reached 20° left wing down.
-A pitch down input up the captain was recorded at 09:31:20 and the pitch attitude decreased down to -9° .
+At 09:31:14, the IAS reached a minimum of 117 kt.
+The angle of attack of the aircraft increased and the stall warning threshold was reached caused triggering the stick shaker followed by the stick pusher activation.
+By the stick pusher activation, the pitch attitude decreased to 2°.
+Due to the stall warning, the AP disengaged.
+A limited roll rate (5°.s-1) to the left was induced but not counteracted by the flight crew.
+The aircraft rolled left and reached 20° left wing down.
+A pitch down input of the captain was recorded at 09:31:20 and the pitch attitude decreased down to -9°.
 The crew did not stall recovery procedure completely.